 In critical situations, blood or other medical items need to be delivered urgently in order to save a patient’s life.
 Blood bikes, with their distinctive livery, and narrow profile, can quickly get through busy traffic to reach their destination.
 For bulky items, or in extreme weather conditions, we use cars too, to ensure our service is available every day of the year.
 We also support the Hampshire and Isle of Wight Air Ambulance with continuous deliveries to its aircraft base with the blood and plasma carried on the aircraft and their critical care cars.

-We performed over 4782 operational deliveries in 2020, carrying boxes of blood products, medication and heart monitors.
-Covering 220,352 miles, 52% of which was completed by volunteers using their own vehicles and covering all their own costs.
-Since our new daily service started in April 2020 our volunteers have covered over 81,500 miles, made 2611 deliveries and 330 collections.
+We performed over 3520 operational deliveries in 2022, carrying boxes of blood products, medication and heart monitors.
+Covering 159,134 miles, 68% of which was completed by volunteers using their own vehicles and covering all their own costs.

 This service provides a significant saving to the NHS, which can be spent on patient care and other NHS priorities.